Power goes out in Gaza, as Israel tightens siege and bombs the Palestinian territory

 It all comes as Israel and Gaza experience one of the most dramatic escalations in violence in recent memory, with concerns the chaos could spread to the occupied West Bank and different countries in the Middle East.

-Israeli officials say more than 1,200 people in Israel were killed in the assault.
-The number of Palestinians killed by Israeli forces in Gaza since the weekend has now surpassed 1,000, according to officials in Gaza, with more than half those killed women and children.
+Israeli officials say more than 1,200 people in Israel were killed in the assault and that the militants returned to Gaza with hostages.
+The number of Palestinians in Gaza killed by Israeli forces since the weekend has now surpassed 1,000, according to officials in Gaza, with more than half those killed women and children.

+At least 22 U.S. citizens died in the fighting in Israel, the U.S. State Department said.
+President Biden confirmed Tuesday that Americans are among the hostages held by Hamas, but did not say how many.

+House Foreign Affairs Chairman Michael McCaul, R-Texas, who moderated a classified briefing for lawmakers Wednesday, said "dozens" of Americans were taken captive.
+He said the U.S. is working with Israeli officials to rescue them, suggesting that U.S. special forces and hostage rescue teams may be involved.

 Even as Israelis and Palestinians in Gaza mourned their dead in funerals, Hamas militants in Gaza continued to fire rockets toward Israel, as Israeli forces continued to bomb the Gaza Strip.
 Israel's Iron Dome defense system blocks most rocket attacks, but air raid sirens have been heard as far north as Tel Aviv and Jerusalem, as some rockets have broken through.